h2non/paco/README.rst

 -  Useful iterables, decorators and functors.
 -  Provides coroutine-ready compose, throttle, partial, until, race and other functional helpers.
 -  Asynchronous coroutine port of Python built-in functions: `filter`, `map`, `dropwhile`, `filterfalse`, `reduce`...
--  Coroutines control flow and higher-order functions goodness.
+-  Concurrent iterables and higher-order functions.
 -  Better `asyncio.gather()` and `asyncio.wait()` implementations with optional concurrency control and ordered results.
 -  Good interoperability with `asyncio` and Python `stdlib` functions.
 -  Works with both `async/await`_ and `yield from`_ coroutines syntax.